The question of the day is: Do I need to learn React in order to build a Gutenberg block?

 What is Redux?

 Another thing you’ll probably want to learn more about is Redux, which is a state management library that is commonly used with React.
 WordPress uses Redux behind the scenes for its data store.
 Redux is essentially a state management library.
-Reach and Redux work together quite well.
+React and Redux work together quite well.
 When an action takes place in the Gutenberg editor, an event is triggered that goes through Redux and updates the global state for the editor.
 Any change in this global state will automatically signal to the React view layers that specific properties have changed and any component dependent on those properties will be automatically re-rendered.

 What Should I Learn?